RENANZG/My-Debian-GNU-Linux/README.md

 2. Sign the module

 Where was the module installed?
+In $(modinfo -n rtw88_8723d) .
 ```
 $ sudo modinfo -n rtw88_8723d
   /lib/modules/6.1.0-12-amd64/kernel/drivers/net/wireless/realtek/rtw88/rtw88_8723d.ko
 ```
 For sing the module, depending on your platform, the exact location of `sign-file` might vary.
-In Debian 12 (Bookworm) it was in <ins>/usr/src/linux-headers-[KERNEL-VERSION]/scripts/sign-file</ins>
+In Debian 12 (Bookworm) it was in <ins>/usr/src/linux-headers-$(uname -r)/scripts/sign-file</ins> .

 ```
 $ uname -r